Icinga/icinga2/doc/3-monitoring-basics.md

     $service.vars.ping_wrta$

 This retrieves the value of the `ping_wrta` custom attribute for the service.
-This returns an empty value if the server does not have such a custom attribute no matter whether another object such as the host has this attribute.
+This returns an empty value if the service does not have such a custom attribute no matter whether another object such as the host has this attribute.